Ali-Akbar Davar

-Biography
+Early life and education

-Born in 1885 in Tehran.
-His father, Kalbali Khan Khazen al Khalvat, was a minor court official in the reign of Mozaffar ad-Din Shah Qajar.
-In 1900, Davar enrolled in the élite school of Dar ul-Funun (Persia) to study medicine; however, he changed his field of study to law and graduated from the University of Geneva receiving a degree in law in 1908.
+Ali-Akbar Davar was born in 1885 in Tehran.
+His father, Kalbali Khan Khazen al Khalvat, was a minor court official during the reign of Mozaffar ad-Din Shah Qajar.
+In 1900, Davar enrolled in the élite school of Dar ul-Funun to study medicine; however, he changed his field of study to law and graduated from the University of Geneva receiving a degree in law in 1908.